juliendargelos/connect-autoreload/README.md

 `<script src="http://localhost:60000/autoreload.js"></script>` or include `js/autoreload.js` on your page.

-To start reloading the page when changes happen, call `AutoReload.Watch()`.
-If you run your autoreload server at a different host/port as your page is served from, it can be set as parameter, like `AutoReload.Watch('http://localhost:60000')`.
+To start reloading the page when changes happen, call `AutoReload.watch()`.
+If you run your autoreload server at a different host/port as your page is served from, it can be set as parameter, like `AutoReload.watch('http://localhost:60000')`.

-You can call `AutoReload.Stop()` at any point to cancel the refresh-on-change behavior.
+You can call `AutoReload.stop()` at any point to cancel the refresh-on-change behavior.

 ## https setup